Via5K/Blockchain-Based-Medical-Health-Records/README.md

 ## Future Updates:

-1. Patient Have Permission to: Read Only
+1. Patient Have Permission to: Read Only [DONE]
 2. Change the contract such that any other doctor can also add a doctor.
 And simultaneouly, the doctor can give the viewing rights to the patient.
 This will remove the need of the Owner.
+[DONE]

 ## Deployment Information: